-I’ve been in the market for a new pack for a while now.
-I’m heading down to Costa Rica in about three weeks and while I didn’t want something too extravagant, my old pack with busted seams and missing straps wasn’t going to cut it.
+I was getting ready to head down to Costa Rica in the fall of 2018 and I needed a new backpack.
+I didn’t want something too extravagant but my old pack with busted seams and missing straps wasn’t going to cut it.

-After doing a lot of online research and spending almost three hours zipping and unzipping packs at REI, I finally decided on this backpack.
+I did a lot of research and spent almost three hours zipping and unzipping packs at REI, I finally decided on this backpack.
 After several months of use, I give you my Kelty Redwing 44 backpack review!

 My Search For The Kelty Redwing 44